danbev/learning-openssl/README.md

 ### Message Digest
 Is a cryptographic hash function which takes a string of any length as input and produces a fixed length hash value.
+A message digest is a fixed size numeric representation of the contents of a message
 An example of this can be found in digest.c

     md = EVP_get_digestbyname("SHA256");